srguglielmo/SimpleShib/readme.txt

 = A shibboleth plugin already exists; why write another? =

-My attempts to use another Shibboleth WordPress plugin failed for various reasons.
+My attempts to use the other Shibboleth plugin failed for various technical reasons.
+It seems to be unmaintained upstream.
 I ended up modifying the plugin heavily.
 I finally got to the point where I just wrote my own.

 = HTTP requests to Shibboleth.sso are showing WordPress's "Page Not Found" error =